You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 Personality maxing isn’t about becoming someone else.

-It’s about understanding yourself so deeply that you can genuinely understand others.
+It’s about understanding yourself well enough to genuinely understand others.

 The person with the “maxed” personality: